open-sauced/api/README.md

 This command will start a new Docker container named my_postgres_container, mapping port 25060 on your local machine to port 5432 on the Docker container.

+Once the database is stood up, can use the `dev/apply-migrations.sh` script to apply all the migrations in the `migrations/` directory.

 ### 🛠️ Installation

 To install the application: